 English has wonderful parts of speech called adjectives, adverbs, prepositions, and verbs.
 These parts allow speakers and writers of English to be very exact.
-It is not a cat and a box; it is a cat on top of a box.
+It is not a cat and a box; it is a small, white cat on top of a large, blue box.
 It is not a car and red; it is a red car.

 Not all languages have these parts of speech; not all languages can be precise and exact.

 I have taught English in US pre-k and elementary schools for most of my working life.
 When I left public school teaching, I entered the exciting world of TESOL—teaching English to speakers of other languages.
 As a result of this, I teach online.

 I only teach online via Zoom.
 I love teaching online.
 I can still give one on one instruction without my student or myself leaving the safety of our homes.
 I, also, teach on the VIPKid and Out School platforms.